specious/facebook-cli/README.md

 `gem install facebook-cli` *(might require sudo)*

-## Facebook configuration
+## Facebook setup

-To interact with the Facebook API you must create and configure a new Facebook application for your personal use.
+To interact with the Facebook API you must create and configure a Facebook application for your personal use.

 - Go to https://developers.facebook.com/apps and click "Add a New App"
 - Go to the "Settings" tab